Recognition

 We live in a special place, where people care about their community, and neighbors can become good friends.

 I’ll always remember a few original neighbors I saw in the audience that day—Billie Herron and Emory and Wanda Muehlbrad.
 There were among the many neighbors who had shared so much history with us.
 When I finished speaking, I was surprised to hear someone walk up behind me and say, almost in a whisper, “That sounded very heartfelt.”
-I turned to see Shayla Fleshman, another neighbor, with her head down.
-Beginning in 2003, she and I had worked together to help create and sustain a nonprofit and annual community festival, which raised funds for a mosaic wall completed in 2008.
-Then, like many of the other volunteers from that time, our paths had diverged.
+I turned to see Shayla Fleshman, another neighbor.
+Beginning in 2003, she and I had worked together to help create and sustain the Violet Crown Community Works nonprofit and its Violet Crown Festival, which raised funds for a mosaic wall completed in 2008.
+Then, like many of the other volunteers from that time, our paths diverged.

 Yes, Shayla, that day I shared what was in my heart, and today I care as deeply about my community as I did then.